Editorial Team

 Dr Jürgen Rudolph

-Jürgen Rudolph is presently Head of Research and Senior Lecturer at Kaplan Higher Education Singapore.
-He is also coeditor in chief of the open-access Journal of Applied Learning & Teaching (that neither charges its authors nor its readers).
+Jürgen Rudolph is presently Director of Research at Kaplan Singapore.
+He is also Editor-in-chief of the open-access Journal of Applied Learning & Teaching (that neither charges its authors nor its readers).
 Jürgen has four postgraduate degrees; PhD qualifications from the University of Erlangen-Nuremberg (Germany); an MBA from the University of Louisville (Kentucky, USA); and an M.Ed. from University of Adelaide (Australia).
 Jürgen has 30 years of Higher Education teaching experience and has taught a wide variety of subjects, ranging from Knowledge Management to Innovation & Entrepreneurship.
 He has published numerous journal articles, and he is the author/co-editor of three books (on the social history of the Peranakan Chinese in Singapore; and the Asian crisis in the late 1990’s).

 Dr Mohamed Fadhil